RSK Node Setup Guide¶

 Install RSK node¶

-Follow the documentation of RSK and install, for simplicity we install it with DOCKER without executing the last docker run
+Follow the documentation of RSK and install, for simplicity we install it with DOCKER without executing the last docker run command (We use docker-compose).

 Add docker-compose¶